Modifying Layers

 Change the symbology for the Native Land dataset.

-Currently, they are all random colors.
+Currently, each territory has a random color.
 You can click each color square beside the province to individually change its color.
-We won’t attempt this, however, as there are too many classifications.
+We won’t attempt this, however, as there are too many features.
 Decreasing the layer’s opacity (aka increasing its transparency) will allow the provinces or landforms to be seen beneath it.
 Try hiding the provinces for a moment.

 Notice, however, that transparent or not, the territories from the Native Land dataset do not appear to overlap.
 However, when referencing the original map, native-land.ca, we see much overlap in the boundaries.
 In order to show this in our QGIS project, we have to adjust the symbology for each territory.
 If you remember, there were a lot!
 Luckily, we can do a sort of select-all to edit them all at once.